-Note: Table 2-2 shows the port list for the Interlaken IP core.
+Table 2-2 shows the port list for the Interlaken IP core.
 More detail on the use of each signal is given in Chapter 3.
-The variable LANES represents the number of high-speed serial transceiver lanes used in the core, and the SERDES\WIDTH variable represents the width of the parallel bus to/from the serial transceiver macros Some of these signals exist only between the serial transceiver (GT) and the Interlaken IP core and are provided for information.
+The variable LANES represents the number of high-speed serial transceiver lanes used in the core, and the SERDES_WIDTH variable represents the width of the parallel bus to/from the serial transceiver macros.
+Some of these signals are input to the serial transceiver (GT) and only exist in the interlaken_top module.